FakeGuangYang/automated_test/README.md

 * It uses Gitlab Runner to run tests.
 * It will run all cases everytime code is pushed to "mrd-content-console" repo.
 * It will notify you in time by email if there's anything wrong.
+* It cannot run on a very old version of Gitlab(e.g. Gitlab 8).